SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/trend-micro-deep-security.md

 ## Installing the Trend Micro Deep Security App

-This page provides instructions on how to install the Trend Micro Deep Security App, and examples of each of the dashboards.
+This section provides instructions on how to install the Trend Micro Deep Security App, and examples of each of the dashboards.
 The App reconfigured searches and [Dashboards](#Dashboards) that provide easy-to-access visual insights into your data.

 To install the app: